jipp/mqttSensorApp/README.md

 # mqttSensorApp
 Sensor App using mqtt as transport protocol based on ESP processor.
 The ESP8266 can be used as AP or Client.

+## WiFi configuraion
+In case no WiFi will connect an on-demand AP will be opened and can be used for configuring the WiFi credentials.

 ## topic structure
 - publish value: `<macAddress w/o ":">/value`
 - subscribe to togle switch: `<macAddress w/o ":">/switch`